-Terms synonymous with pollution prevention include: best management practices - better performance - cleaner production - design for the environment - eco-efficiency - energy conservation - energy efficiency - green business - green productivity - increased efficiency - industrial ecology - materials efficiency - materials productivity - pollution prevention - process efficiency - process improvement - process optimization - reusability - resource efficiency - source reduction - sustainable development - toxics use reduction - TQEM - waste minimization - waste reduction - water conservation.
+Terms synonymous with pollution prevention include: best management practices - cleaner production - design for the environment - eco-efficiency - energy conservation - energy efficiency - green business - green productivity - increased efficiency - industrial ecology - materials efficiency - materials productivity - process efficiency - process improvement - process optimization - reusability - resource efficiency - source reduction - sustainable production - toxics use reduction - waste reduction - water conservation.

 The information from P2Rx is provided solely as a preliminary source of information regarding pollution prevention options and technologies.
 It is not a comprehensive document covering every option available to your operation or every environmental regulation that could affect you or your business as a consequence of adopting a pollution prevention strategy.
 Other alternatives for resolution of your particular problem or situation may exist that are not listed on this site.

 All options must be considered in light of the circumstances of your particular situation.
 It is your responsibility to seek specific advice for your particular application.
 Please conduct thorough research and/or consult the technical assistance providers in your area that might have additional information relevant to evaluating your options.